kubernetes-retired/kubefed/docs/environments/gke.md

 kubectl config rename-context gke_${GCP_PROJECT}_${ZONE}_cluster2 cluster2
 ```

-Before proceeding with the Federation v2 deployment, you must complete the steps in the RBAC Workaround section of this
+Before proceeding with the Kubefed deployment, you must complete the steps in the RBAC Workaround section of this
 document.

 ## RBAC Workaround

-You can expect the following error when deploying Federation v2 to Google Kubernetes Engine (GKE)
+You can expect the following error when deploying Kubefed to Google Kubernetes Engine (GKE)
 v1.6 or later:

 ```